- How much does this cost?

 What are the "Sustainability Sessions"?

 Sustainability Sessions are an opportunity for program participants to learn and connect with community experts and each other.
 MPower Champions are required to attend at least 6 of these educational events.
 Provided you organization has the capacity, we suggest you have at minimum one person from your MPower team who attends each session for consistency’s sake, and then send additional team members when the topic is of particular interest and/or is job related.
-These monthly meetings are from 8:30 to 10:30 am on the third Tuesday of the month (generally) at the Goodman Community Center (subject to change).
+These monthly meetings are generally 2 hours in the morning at the Goodman Community Center (subject to change).

 What topics are covered at the Sustainability Session?